CHAPTER ONE (Draft)

 My message is brief.
 It will be short on analytical detail and will avoid blame.
 There is more than enough blame to go around and we all know about it.
 Rather, it will focus on the essentials of mind and attitude, of moral character, and of our relationships to one another that will be required to turn things around, to turn despair into courage and failure into honor and self-respect.

-The depth of the current crisis poses unavoidable questions.
+However, an oncoming confluence of sequential crises is posing unavoidable questions.
 Will the nation survive as the constitutional republic created by its founders?
-Will the country be torn apart by the anger and frustration we all feel?
+Will the country be torn apart by the anger, fear, and frustration Americans feel?
 Or, will we have the fortitude and grit necessary to learn the lessons and to reaffirm the vision and principles that will lead to a genuine American renewal?

 If the American people are to prevail, how will we do it?
 Do we have the patience and wisdom to engage with one another in good faith, to rebuild a national unity that transcends the very real differences that divide us?
 Or, to put the question in another way, will we succeed in remaking the United States of America stronger and more mature than ever before — based on what we learn from the lessons of the past?